pacalet/sab4z/README.md

 ### <a name="GlossaryInitramfs"></a>initramfs root [file system](#GlossaryFileSystem)

 An initramfs root [file system](#GlossaryFileSystem) is loaded entirely in RAM at boot time, while the more classical root [file system](#GlossaryFileSystem) of your host probably resides on a Hard Disk Drive (HDD).
 With initramfs, a portion of the available memory is presented and used just like if it was mass storage.
 This portion is initialized at boot time from a binary file, the root [file system](#GlossaryFileSystem) image, stored on the boot medium (the MicroSD card in our case).
 The good point with initramfs is that it is ultra-fast because memory accesses are much faster than accesses to HDDs.
-The drawbacks are that it is not persistent across reboot (it is restored to its original state every time you boot) and that its size is limited by the available memory (512 MB on the Zybo - and even less because we need some working memory too - compared to the multi-GB capacity of the HDD of your host).
+The drawbacks are that it is not persistent across reboot (it is restored to its original state every time you boot) and that its size is limited by the available memory (512MB on the Zybo - and even less because we need some working memory too - compared to the multi-GB capacity of the HDD of your host).

 ### <a name="GlossaryLinuxKernel"></a>Linux kernel